yyyaohhh/tp/docs/DeveloperGuide.md

 Steps 1a1 and 1a2 are repeated until the user inputs the correct grade Use case resumes from step 2.

+**Use case: UC04 - Calculating MC**

+**MSS**

+1. User inputs taken modules.
+2. User requests for MC calculation.
+3. ModCraft displays number of MCs taken.
+4. User inputs planned future modules with IP grade.
+5. User requests for MC calculation.
+6. ModCraft displays updated number of MCs taken.
+Steps 4-6 are repeated for each combination of modules the user tries.

+Use case ends.

 **Use case: UC08 - Indicating exempted modules**